ANDREW SEARS, Dean, College of Information Sciences and Technology

 Dean's office: 814-865-3528; Graduate office: 814-865-8711

-The Master of Professional Studies Program in Enterprise Architecture (MPS/EA) is a unique program designed for professionals aspiring to advance to roles with enterprise wide scope and authority, such as that embodied by an enterprise architect.
-The MPS/EA provides a comprehensive educational experience in the principles and practice of Enterprise Architecture (EA) and integrates both business and enterprise technical knowledge.
-The program includes courses in project management, enterprise architecture, cost and value management, organizations, business and project strategy, enterprise modeling, the layers of the enterprise information technology architecture, enterprise architecture case studies, scholarship in enterprise architecture, and leadership, governance and change for enterprise architecture.
+The Master of Professional Studies Program in Enterprise Architecture and Business Transformation (MPS/EABT) is a unique program designed for professionals aspiring to advance to roles with enterprise wide scope and authority, such as that embodied by an enterprise architect.
+The MPS/EABT provides a comprehensive educational experience in the principles and practice of enterprise architecture (EA) and integrates both business and enterprise technical knowledge.
+The program includes courses in enterprise architecture foundations, business architecture, information technology architecture, enterprise security and risk architecture, organizational leadership, strategic management, and financial management.

 Since the program is multidisciplinary in nature, students from many disciplines may be acceptable for entry into the program.
 The most qualified applicants will be accepted in the program until all available spaces for new students are filled.